Progress at Fayville

 Forward, and thanks again to our friends at the Mass Cultural Council for believing in our new history and arts center!

-We’re delighted to be able to share with you today a fantastic rendering of what our new large lecture and event space will look like before the year is out:
+We’re delighted to be able to share with you today a fantastic rendering of what our new large lecture and event space will look like:

 The second floor gallery @Fayville.
 Click to enlarge.